ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 ### Disable the specific version of key used by Cosign

 In some cases, you may need to disable a specific version of key.
 For example, the specific version of key is leaked.
 So, images signed using the specific version of key should not be trusted and the deployment of those images should be denied.
-As currently Ratify (v1.2.0) does not support reconciling key resources regularly, so you need to manually remove the version of key from `KeyManagementProvider` resource.
+As Ratify (v1.2.0 or before) does not support reconciling key resources regularly, so you need to manually remove the version of key from `KeyManagementProvider` resource.
 For example, if version `$KEY_VER` is leaked, what you need to do is:

 1. Disable the specific version from AKV, in this case, version `$KEY_VER` is disabled.